FloRobart/Maven_lite/Documentations/Utilisation.en.md

 // TODO: Verify that special characters work under Windows

-- To pass arguments to the main class of your project using the `-args` and `--arguments` options to avoid any escaping issues.
+- To pass arguments to the main class of your project with the `-args` and `--arguments` options to avoid any escaping issues.
-  - Special characters on the command line are: `\`
+  - Special characters in the command line are: `\`
     - `-args '"examp\\\"le"'` becomes `examp\"le`
     - `-args '"-example"'` becomes `-example`
     - `-args '"--example"'` becomes `--example`